-POLICY: 5103 Professional Staff Employees Excluded From the NSCPA Bargaining Unit
+POLICY:5103Professional Staff Employees ExcludedFrom the NSCPA Bargaining UnitPage 6 of 14

-- Step 2.
+- Step 1.
+A formal grievance shall be filed in writing with the Human Resource Director/AVP within twenty (20) working days following the act or omission giving rise thereto, or the date on which the grievant knew, or reasonably should have known, of such act or omission if the date is later.
+The Human Resource Director/AVP and appropriate Vice President have ten (10) working days after receipt of the grievance, or any extension provided for herein, to review the matter.
+The Vice President shall issue a determination in writing to the grievant within the ten (10) working day period. - Step 2.
 The grievant shall have five (5) working days from receipt of the Vice President's decision to appeal that decision to the President, by filing the written grievance form and all prior written responses with the President.
 At the grievant's request, the President will conduct a conference with the grievant in an attempt to resolve the grievance.
 Within ten (10) working days of receipt of the written grievance form and all prior written responses, the President will render a written decision to the grievant. - Step 3.
 The grievant may appeal the President's decision to the Chancellor, within ten (10) working days of the receipt of the written response in Step 2 by filing the written grievance form and all prior written responses with the Chancellor.